 Andrew operates as an independent consultant primarily specialising in the social housing sector, but with some commissions also in the health sector.
 He is a qualified member and fellow of CIPFA and has significant experience in all areas of Risk, corporate governance, and stakeholder management.
-This is through previous NED positions where he chaired Boards and Committees at both Salvation Army Housing Association and Hendon Christian Association.
+This is through previous NED positions where he chaired Boards and Committees at

+Richard Woolley (appointed April 2019) both Salvation Army Housing Association and Hendon Christian Association.
 Andrew has experience in compliance controls, IDA preparation and key issues of relevance from a regulatory point of view for an Audit and Risk Committee.